Pot For Money Tree(Pachira Aquatica): Pot Size, Type Of Pot & More!

 Drainage holes

-Drainage holes are vital as they drain the excess water out of the soil and pot.
+Drainage holes are vital as they drain the excess water from the soil and pot.

 Money trees don’t prefer sitting in the water for too long as that can lead to overwatering and root rot.
 If the pot doesn’t have proper drainage holes, the water will not pass out and will remain in the pot.